ool-mddo/netomox-exp/README.md

   http://localhost:9292/topologies/index
 ```

-### Operate topology dat
+### Operate topology data

-Delete all topology data in a network
+Delete all topology (and other network-related) data in a network

 * DELETE `/topologies/<network>`